knbe/fluidserver/content/fluids/lexicon/reynolds-number.md

 type: long
 ---

-¶ is basically a metric for quantifying/comparing viscosities. you ompare the
+¶ is basically a metric for quantifying/comparing viscosities. you compare the
   {{< ℑ viscosity >}} ˝ν˝ with the product of the flow's characteristic velocity ˝V˝ and its characteristic length scale ˝L˝.
   ```